Endangered Species Act of 1973: Context of state-level endangered species programs

 The American variety of Hart's-tongue Fern was listed as "threatened" in 1989.

-Because some of the challenges and controversies arising from implementation of the federal Act entail interactions with various state governmental priorities and programs, it is important to establish the background of state jurisdiction.
-A lengthy report prepared by the Congressional Research Service (CRS) and periodically updated states:
+Because the federal Act entail interactions with state programs, it is important to note state jurisdiction.
+A report prepared by the Congressional Research Service (CRS) and periodically updated states:

 Section 6 of the ESA requires the Secretary to cooperate with the states to the maximum extent practicable in conserving federally protected species.
 FWS and courts have recognized the states' "key role" in regulating wildlife and catalyzing conservation efforts by landowners and communities on private land.

 The report also noted that the 1988 amendments to the Act established the Cooperative Endangered Species Fund, which is "to provide funding for state grants, including land acquisition and planning assistance."
+In 2000 Congress initiated the State and Tribal Wildlife Grants program, portions of which have been used to assist recovery of federally listed species and to install projects that could preclude the need to list new species.

 A 2025 CRS report is titled "The Role of the States Under the Endangered Species Act (ESA)."
 A 2024 report commissioned by The National Caucus of Environmental Legislators is titled "A Natural Legacy for the Future: State Laws for Endangered and Threatened Species."
 Both difficulties and successes in state-level actions and across-state cooperation are highlighted in this 179 page report.
 For example, downlisting of the Chiricahua leopard frog from endangered to threatened is attributed to state-level efforts by Arizona and New Mexico.
 The need for a federal listing of the Mardon skipper butterfly was avoided, owing to cooperative early efforts by the states of Washington, Oregon, and California.

-In practice through the decades, the federal-state relationship has not always been congenial.
-Elected officials at both federal and state levels sometimes escalate calls for outright devolving endangered species management to the states.
+In practice, the federal-state relationship has not always been congenial; some elected officials have called for devolving endangered species management to the states.
 An overall federal policy for collaboration, however, is not achievable because the kinds and scale of species-protective laws, regulations, and implementation priorities vary enormously among the states.

 Examples of state-level diversity are that (1) only 18 of the 50 states automatically include in their own lists all animals and plants listed by the federal Act that are present in their state; (2) 17 states offer no protection for any plants; and (3) West Virginia and Wyoming have no statutory support for protecting even animals threatened with extinction.
 As well, only California and Oregon authorize citizens to petition for state-level listings, and distinctions prevail in matters concerning critical habitat designations and the degree to which species protections can impinge on land use choices by private owners.

 Nothing prevents a state from issuing stricter regulations for a federal listed species within its boundaries.
 A 2018 survey of state laws found that Illinois, Massachusetts, and Wisconsin "even go beyond the ESA in their protective measures."
-As well, nothing prevents a state from listing a species that the U.S. Fish and Wildlife Service formally decides against.